ruralinnovation/data-viz-assessment/README.md

 ## Misc notes

-- This repo was forked from our standard data project template.
-Generally, R files go in the R subfolder, images go in export, and data files (CSV, parquet) go in the data subfolder.
+- This repository is based on our standard data project template.
+By convention:
+  - R scripts go in the `R/` folder
+  - Exported images (e.g., charts, maps) go in the `export/` folder
+  - Data files (e.g., CSVs, Parquet files) go in the `data/` folder
-- Please comment your code as you see fit.
+- Please comment your code where it helps explain your process or decisions.